patrickhaahr/knockback-shooter-unity/README.md

 ### Escalating Challenge
 Multiple difficulty layers (wave scaling, boss fights, post-boss multipliers) ensure the game stays challenging no matter how strong you become.

----

-## 📝 License

-This project is available for educational and portfolio purposes.

----

-## 🚧 Future Ideas

-- Additional enemy types with unique behaviors
-- More boss attack patterns
-- Power-up combinations/synergies
-- Leaderboard system
-- Audio and sound effects
-- Particle effects for impacts
-- Multiple playable ships

----

-**Developed with Unity 6**